MicrosoftDocs/azure-docs/articles/azure-cache-for-redis/cache-overview-vector-similarity.md

 ---
-title: What is Vector Similarity in Azure Cache for Redis?
+title: About Vector Embeddings and Vector Search in Azure Cache for Redis
 description: Learn about Azure Cache for Redis to store vector embeddings and provide similarity search.
 author: flang-msft
 ms.author: franlanglois